Can McDonald’s Corporation (MCD) Remain Competitive?

 MCD’s Market Performance

-MCD stocks went down by -0.06% for the week, with a monthly drop of -1.90% and a quarterly performance of -1.04%, while its annual performance rate touched 11.61%.
-The volatility ratio for the week stands at 1.93% while the volatility levels for the past 30 days are set at 1.71% for McDonald’s Corporation.
-The simple moving average for the period of the last 20 days is -1.26% for MCD stocks with a simple moving average of 0.19% for the last 200 days.
+MCD stocks went up by 5.43% for the week, with a monthly jump of 2.89% and a quarterly performance of 5.97%, while its annual performance rate touched 24.46%.
+The volatility ratio for the week stands at 2.08% while the volatility levels for the past 30 days are set at 1.83% for McDonald’s Corporation.
+The simple moving average for the period of the last 20 days is 4.64% for MCD stocks with a simple moving average of 5.64% for the last 200 days.

 Analysts’ Opinion of MCD